 Well, maybe that was precisely the reason behind the modification: perhaps, Cimier simply wanted to equip their new timepiece, which is limited to only 200 pieces, with an absolutely unique movement: huge like a Tiger tank and robust like a Rolls-Royce oldtimer.

 If you haven’t guessed that already, I can explain to you the secret behind the name of the new timekeeper.

 Although today we tend to give you dimensions of calibers in millimeters, there still exists a centuries-old tradition to describe a caliber’s diameter in ‘lignes’: a non-metric unit of length that was in use in France before the Revolution.
 Each ligne roughly converts to 2.25 millimeters.
 The Unitas 6497-1 ebauche, for example, has a size of 16.5 lignes (or 16.5”’.)
 Hence the part of the name: “16½.”

 Presented in a relatively compact stainless black PVD steel case, the watch is only 43 millimeters in diameter and is just over 14 millimeters thick, which makes it a nice choice for those who want a watch with a sense of presence, but doesn’t want to wear something resembling a hockey puck with a fancy dial.

-Speaking of the dial, I must admit that, despite its original layout, the face is one among the most legible jobs that I have recently seen.
+Speaking of the dial, I must admit that, despite its original layout, the face is one of the most legible jobs that I have recently seen.

 The Matte black dial offers a perfect background for the satin-finished hour and minute hands, while the extra chapter ring in the inner part of the dial makes it easier to understand time in the military format.